walfie/ac-tune-maker/README.md

 `touch src/App.ml` to get it to rebuild the Bucklescript files.

-Note that the SVG files are written manually and it's not recommended to make changes to them via a visual editor, since the code, depends on certain classes/elements to exist.
+Note that the SVG files are written manually and it's not recommended to make changes to them via a visual editor, since the code depends on certain classes/elements to exist.

 ## Production